-The back panel of Gina24's audio interface contains a wide variety of connections that allow great flexibility in the operation of Gina24.
+The front and back panels of Gina24's audio interface contain a wide variety of connections that allow great flexibility in the operation of Gina24.
 To achieve the optimal performance with Gina24, it is critical that the appropriate cabling and connectors are used.

 Gina24 has two analog inputs and eight analog outputs on the front panel.
-The input and output connections can accept balanced or unbalanced jacks via 1⁄4" connectors.
-Both the inputs and outputs are set to receive or send a +4 dBu (balanced) signal.
+The input and output connections can accept balanced or unbalanced jacks via $\frac{1}{4}$ " connectors.
+By default, the inputs and outputs are set to receive or send a +4 dBu signal.
+You can also select -10 dBV for each individual input and output (see the description of the console, below).